SegmentationBLWX/sssegmentation/docs/Tutorials.md

         self.imageids = [str(_id) for _id in self.imageids]
 ```

-In `__init__`, you are required to set some attributes including:

-- `image_dir`: Image file directory,
+When implementing the `__init__` method, the following attributes should be defined,

+- `image_dir`: Path to the directory containing input images.
-- `ann_dir`: Annotation file directory (*i.e.*, the directory used to save ground truth segmentation masks),
+- `ann_dir`: Path to the directory containing ground truth segmentation masks.
-- `image_ext`: Image file extension, default value is `.jpg`,
-- `ann_ext`: Annotation file extension, default value is `.png`,
+- `image_ext` (*str, default='.jpg'*): File extension for annotations.
+- `ann_ext` (*str, default='.png'*): File extension for images.
-- `imageids`: The image file names.
+- `imageids`: A list of image IDs or filenames (without extension).

+In addition, the following class-level attributes can be customized,

+- `classnames`: A list of semantic class names.
-Besides, `clsid2label` could be set for transferring the label ids in ground truth segmentation mask to continuous training ids automatically during training.
-For example, `clsid2label = {10: 1}` means if the class id in ground truth segmentation mask is 10, they will be set as class id 1 before feeding into the models.
+- `clsid2label` (*optional*): A dictionary for remapping original label IDs in the segmentation masks to training IDs.
+For example, `clsid2label = {10: 1}` means that pixels with value 10 in the original mask will be mapped to class ID 1 before training.
-Other attributes `classnames` is used to set the class names in the dataset, `palette` is used to set the colors for each class during [Inference with Segmentors Integrated in SSSegmentation](https://sssegmentation.readthedocs.io/en/latest/QuickRun.html#inference-with-segmentors-integrated-in-sssegmentation) and `num_classes` represents the number of the classes existed in the dataset.

-After that, you should add this custom dataset class in [`ssseg/modules/datasets/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/datasets/builder.py) if you want to use it by simply modifying `SEGMENTOR_CFG['dataset']`.
-Of course, you can also register this custom dataset by the following codes,
+- `palette`: A list of RGB tuples defining the visualization color for each class.
+- `num_classes`: The total number of semantic classes in the dataset.

+To make the custom dataset usable within the configuration system, you have two options.

+(1) Register it manually via code,

 ```python
 from ssseg.modules import DatasetBuilder